python/devguide/triaging.rst

 OS-Windows and OS-Mac.

-sprint - Used for PRs authored during an in-person sprint, such as PyCons, EuroPython, or other official Python events.
+sprint - Used for PRs authored during an in-person sprint, such as at PyCon, EuroPython, or other official Python events.
 The label is used to prioritize the review of those PRs during the sprint.

 type-bugfix - Used for PRs that address unintentional behavior, but do not